An emboldened left, Trump acolytes and GOP conspiracy theorists — meet the probable House freshman class

 Moore, who deleted the post, won the primary to succeed Rep. Martha Roby (R-Ala.), who in 2016 withdrew her support for then-candidate Trump when The Washington Post reported on a video of Trump boasting about grabbing women’s genitals.

-In Georgia, Greene also has said black people are “slaves” to the Democratic Party and called the election of Muslims to Congress an “Islamic invasion” of the government.
+In Georgia, Greene also has said Black people are “slaves” to the Democratic Party and called the election of Muslims to Congress an “Islamic invasion” of the government.

 Such comments are bound to cause serious tensions in the lower chamber with Democrats — not to mention Republicans like Reed who try to be peacemakers between both parties.
 Imagine, for example, Greene on the House floor encountering Reps.
 Rashida Tlaib (D-Mich.) and Ilhan Omar (D-Minn.), whom she threatened in her Facebook post, or candidate Cori Bush, the Black Lives Matter activist who defeated Rep. William Lacy Clay (D-Mo.) in his primary.